Vaná

-Vanailson Luciano de Souza Alves (born 25 April 1991), commonly known as Vaná, is a Brazilian footballer who plays as goalkeeper for Cypriot First Division club Aris Limassol.
+Vanailson Luciano de Souza Alves (born 25 April 1991), commonly known as Vaná, is a Brazilian professional footballer who plays as goalkeeper for Cypriot First Division club Aris Limassol.

 After starting his professional career at Coritiba, he spent several years in Portugal with Feirense, Porto and Famalicão.
 He made 52 Primeira Liga appearances and played a small role in Porto's league title in 2017–18.

 Career

 Brazil

 Born in Planaltina, Distrito Federal, Vaná was brought to Clube Atlético Paranaense in 2006.
 On his release in 2010, a former coach took him to Coritiba Foot Ball Club, where he was promoted to the first team in 2012.

 Vaná was loaned to Canoas Sport Club in Rio Grande do Sul for the 2012 Campeonato Gaúcho and later that year joined Associação Chapecoense de Futebol on the same basis, being recalled to Coritiba due to their injury situation.
 He became known as "Vaneuer", a reference to German goalkeeper Manuel Neuer.

 In the final of the 2015 Campeonato Paranaense, Vaná was blamed by the fans for both goals in a 2–0 first leg loss at Operário Ferroviário Esporte Clube, losing his place to Bruno Brigido thereafter.
 For 2016, he moved to ABC Futebol Clube in Natal, Rio Grande do Norte, where he won the Campeonato Potiguar and played a part in their promotion to the Campeonato Brasileiro Série B.